jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

-See also : General/TollFreeBridging, classes that are General/TollFreeBridged
+See also : TollFreeBridging, classes that are TollFreeBridged

 What is Toll Free Bridging?

-Toll free bridging is the mechanism that allows us to transparently use General/CoreFoundation types as Foundation classes, and vice versa.
-Classes such as General/NSString, General/NSDictionary, General/NSArray are bridged to types such as General/CFString, General/CFDictionary, General/CFArray, etc.
+Toll free bridging is the mechanism that allows us to transparently use CoreFoundation types as Foundation classes, and vice versa.
+Classes such as NSString, NSDictionary, NSArray are bridged to types such as CFString, CFDictionary, CFArray, etc.

-This is one of the few bonuses of having Foundation built on top of General/CoreFoundation, rather than being a 'pure' Objective-C library.
-But then, if Apple hadn't spent so much time developing Carbon, we might have everything in pure General/ObjC, like we had with General/NeXTSTEP, and not have to bugger about with General/CoreFoundation at all...
+This is one of the few bonuses of having Foundation built on top of CoreFoundation, rather than being a 'pure' Objective-C library.
+But then, if Apple hadn't spent so much time developing Carbon, we might have everything in pure ObjC, like we had with NeXTSTEP, and not have to bugger about with CoreFoundation at all...
 But I digress.

 How do we use Toll Free Bridging?

 Look at the following fragment of code.

-General/NSString * ocString = General/[NSString stringWithString:@"pants"];
+NSString * ocString = [NSString stringWithString:@"pants"];
-General/CFStringRef cfString = General/CFStringCreateWithCString(NULL,
+CFStringRef cfString = CFStringCreateWithCString(NULL,
                                                 "pants",
                                                 kCFStringEncodingASCII);

-BOOL eqTest1 = [(General/NSString *)cfString isEqual:ocString];
+BOOL eqTest1 = [(NSString *)cfString isEqual:ocString];
-Boolean eqTest2 = (General/CFStringCompare((General/CFStringRef)ocString,
+Boolean eqTest2 = (CFStringCompare((CFStringRef)ocString,
                                    cfString, NULL)
                     == kCFCompareEqualTo);